Close Menu

 My Biggest Lesson as a Parent

-That focus taught me something important: he doesn’t need me to teach him right now.
-He needs me to provide the tools and get out of his way.
+That look taught me something: he doesn’t need me to teach him right now.

-Our job isn’t to rush them toward writing letters.
 Our job is to keep the pencils sharp and the encouragement flowing.

-If there’s one thing I want you to remember, it’s this: toddler scribbling is a developmental milestone worth celebrating.
+Toddler scribbling is a developmental milestone worth celebrating.

-Before your child can write their name, spell words, or fill out worksheets, they need to believe they have something worth saying.
-They need to feel confident making marks on paper.
+Before your child can write their name, spell a word, or fill out a worksheet, they need to believe they have something worth saying.

 So the next time your toddler hands you a page full of scribbles, don’t see mess.
 See the beginning of literacy.
-See fine motor skills developing.
-See a little human figuring out how to communicate with the world.

 And maybe, just maybe, see a very important letter about cookies.